We just found the perfect way to travel – a river cruise.

 Perfect – Less Touristic Towns To Visit

-The town and villages we cycled through was very local and not on the main tourist strip.
+The town and villages we cycled through were very local and not on the main tourist strip.
 This allowed us a more authentic feel of local life.

 Perfect – Meet The Locals